WESTERN CAPE, SOUTH AFRICA

 *moerkoffie – a strong brew of coffee typically made over the coals of a fire.

-This is a personal account of a Table Mountain hike, and not intended to act as a route guide.
+These are personal accounts of hikes in the Western Cape, and not intended to act as route guides.
 For good mountain practice, try one or more of the following:

 - Do the hike with someone who knows the route;

 - Buy a guidebook;

 - If in doubt, or wanting to get more out of the hike, hire an accredited mountain guide.
 A mountain guide such as myself can add immense value with interpreting the natural environment of this diverse kingdom.

 This is a list of 10 ‘top’ hikes of mine in the Western Cape and is in no ways a list of the 10 ‘best’ trails.
 Is there such a list?
 It’s subjective of course!
 We are blessed with such an incredible mix of wonderful day hikes, of varying difficulties, some that are brilliant as sunrise (Lion’s Head) of sunset (Chapman’s Peak) options, others that sparkle in winter (think waterfalls and forests), or those which I love for opportunities to see wildlife and unique flora (specific times of year).
 Then we enter the realm of overnight hikes and we have amazing 2-day trails around Cape Town and surrounds, including the Boland Hiking Trail, Cape of Good Hope Hiking Trail or Arangieskop.
 What about 3,4,5,6 or even 7-day hikes?
 You bet, we have them!
 Choosing just 10?
 Impossible!
 But this is a list of 10 fantastic trails that scratch the surface of what is out there.
 Happy hiking!